I CAN BRING TO LIGHT

 • “I’ve studied as much as I can & I’m not stupid.

 • I’ve done well in the past, so I believe I’ll do well this time too.

-then we can expect :
+at first we can expect :

-💨 to have the PP tell us we’re ridiculous “Who do you think you are?”
+💨 TO have the PP tell us we’re ridiculous “Who do you think you are?”

-💨 the WIC to absolutely not believe you.
-Only the PP’s voice carries weight) – until the UNIT is strong enough to takes over
+💨 THE WIC to absolutely not believe you.
+Only the PP’s voice carries weight – until the UNIT is strong enough to takes over

 • When we think: ”Oh no, what if I fail this test / I’ll never remember everything I read / I’m such a flake….” — we will feel anxious.
 This causes various physical reactions (tight stomach, heart pounding, headache….), which can add to the fear.

 ✶ This is to be expected!
 Remember from INFO & the Brain: introducing new facts – contrary to what’s stored about a topic – will automatically be discounted.
 The unconscious is very good at maintaining the status quo.
 As a built-in skill of the brain, it’s not a bad thing, as it helps retain consistency

 • We can see how important it is for our minds to be stable & predictable when considering how crazy-making double-messages are!
 ACoAs got so many conflicting & confusing messages growing up that we end up convinced we’re crazy!
 But it’s not us.